Basic Structure of the Department

 - SART 16: Sculpture I

-- SART 17: Special topics course
+- SART 17: Special Topics: Collage - Bridging the Gap

-Other information about Studio Art
+Other Information about Studio Art

 Current Enrollments, Class Size, and Distributives